-I used to cook mini versions of these biscuits for petit fours when I was head chef at the Castle Hotel in Taunton _ they really are that good.
-Even better, the mixture can be made raw, and frozen, then cut and baked when you want fresh biscuits.
+I used to cook mini versions of these biscuits for petit fours when I was head chef at the Castle Hotel in Taunton, and they really are that good.
+Even better, the mixture can be made raw and frozen, then cut and baked when you want fresh biscuits.

-Peel off the cling film or foil, cut off thick slices, and batch bake in the oven on trays lined with baking parchment for about 15 minutes or until golden brown at the edges, but still a little soft.
+- Peel off the cling film or foil, cut into thick slices.
+Batch bake in the oven on trays lined with baking parchment for about 15 minutes or until golden brown at the edges, but still a little soft.

 Add ingredients from Vickery TV straight to your favourite online supermarket